damian-pillay/kratos/README.md

 ## Overview

 **Kratos-GPT** is an innovative project that integrates AI to create a Personal Mentor based on the powerful video game character, Kratos, from *God of War*.
 This application combines advanced text-to-speech technology with conversational AI to offer users guidance in Kratos' iconic voice.
+View a demo of the project [here](kratosgpt.mp4)

 ## Features